unilight/cdvae-vc/README.md

   --note {note-to-dsitinguish-different-runs}
 ```

 It is adviced to specify `CUDA_VISIBLE_DEVICES` since TensorFlow tends to occupy all available GPUs.
-A directory will be created for each training run in `logdir/{training-timestamp}-{note}`.
+After a training run starts, a directory will be created in `logdir/{training-timestamp}-{note}`.
 It is suggested to use the `--note` argument to distinguish different training runs.
 Each training directory contains a copy of the architecture file, a training log file and the saved model weight files.

 ### Conversion, Synthesizing and MCD calculation

-After we train a model, we can now perform conversion of spectral features, synthesize waveforms from the converted feautures and calculate the mel-cepstrum distortion (MCD) of the converted features.
+After we train a model, we can perform conversion of spectral features, synthesize waveforms from the converted feautures and calculate the mel-cepstrum distortion (MCD) of the converted features using the trained model.

 ```
-CUDA_VISIBLE_DEVICES=1 python convert.py \
+CUDA_VISIBLE_DEVICES={GPU-index} python convert.py \
   --logdir logdir/{training-timestamp}-{note}/ \
   --src {src} --trg {trg} \
   --input_feat {sp or mcc} --output_feat {sp or mcc} \
   --mcd --syn
 ```

 Any of the two speakers in `data/vcc2018/conf/spk.list` can form a conversion pair.
+You can also use the same speaker as source and target to perform autoencoding (reconstruction).
 Note that only sp and mcc are available for the VAE and CDVAE-CLS-GAN models, respectively.

 A directory will be created for each conversion run in `logdir/{training-timestamp}-{note}/{testing-timestamp}-{src}-{trg}`.
-A experiment log file, the latent codes, the converted features and waveforms can be found in it.
+A experiment log file, the latent code files, the converted feature files and converted waveforms can be found in it.

-It is suggested to use the `--syn` and `--mcd` flags so that one can perform the three procedures with one command. (which is what we usually desire) However, if you wish, you can still execute them seperately:
+It is suggested to specify the `--syn` and `--mcd` flags so that the three procedures can be performed within one command (which is what we usually desire).
+However, if you wish, you can still execute them seperately:

 ```
 python mcd_calculate.py \